AterDev/Perigon.docs/Content/docs/Perigon/en-US/10.0/Tutorials/Logging.md

 # Logging

-Logging is an indispensable part of development.
-It can help us track the application's running status, debug problems, and record important events.
+Logging tracks application state, aids debugging, and records key events.

 ## Application Logs

-ASP.NET Core provides built-in logging functionality that supports multiple logging providers. `Aspire` builds on this by exporting log information to log collectors through the `OpenTelemetry` standard.
-You can set the log collector address through the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable.
+ASP.NET Core includes built-in logging with multiple providers.
+Aspire exports logs via OpenTelemetry to collectors.
+Configure via the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable.

 ## Business Logs

-Business logs are recorded based on actual business needs when operating on specific objects.

-This is different from request log recording and cannot be uniformly intercepted and processed.

-Such as the following requirement scenario:
-User Zhang San deleted a blog "The Quality of Programmers", which needs to be recorded in the log: Zhang San deleted the blog: The Quality of Programmers.

-And can filter logs according to user (Zhang San), operation (delete), module (blog), object (The Quality of Programmers).

-To implement this kind of business requirement, we provide an implementation method.
+Business logs record operations on specific objects—distinct from request logs and not easily centralized.

+Example: "User Alice deleted blog 'Code Quality'" requires filtering by user, action, module, and object.

+The pattern below supports this:

-## Using Background Queue to Execute Log Recording
+## Background Queues for Log Writing

-Usually we will write business logs to the database for subsequent filtering and querying.

-We will execute log writing operations through background queues to avoid blocking the execution of normal business code.
+Write business logs to the database but use background queues to avoid blocking business code.

-The `SystemLogTaskHostedService.cs` in the `Worker` directory of the `SystemMod` module provides an implementation example.
+`SystemMod` includes `SystemLogTaskHostedService.cs` in the `Worker` directory as a reference.
+To use it:

-If you use it, add this service to dependency injection, such as:

 ```csharp
 services.AddSingleton(typeof(EntityTaskQueue<SystemLogs>));